What is clabber milk?

 In a fermented milk product the Lactic Acid Bacteria have soured the milk with the lactic acids they produce while consuming lactose.
 The higher acidity of the souring process keeps other microbes (that can be harmful to humans) from forming.
 It is very important that you use only high quality raw milk from clean grass fed cows when making clabber milk.

 In Harold McGee’s book “On Food and Cooking, The Science and Lore of the Kitchen” he elaborates on “The Health Benefits of Fermented Milks,” stating:

 The standard industrial yogurt and buttermilk bacteria are specialized to grow well in milk and can’t survive inside the human body.
 But other bacteria found in traditional, spontaneously fermented milk-Lactobacillus fermentum, L. casei, and L. brevis, for example-as well as L. planetarium from pickled vegetables, and the intestinal native L. acidophilus, do take up residence in us.
 Particular strains of these bacteria variously adhere to and shield the intestinal wall, secrete antibacterial compounds, boost the body’s immune response to particular disease microbes, dismantle cholesterol and cholesterol-consuming bile acids, and reduce the production of potential carcinogens.

 Mr. McGee makes a good case for eating a variety of fermented foods other than commercially produced products.

 Making Clabber Milk

 The process is very simple.

-Ferment your raw milk in a clean glass jar with a clean loose fitting lid at room temperature until the milk sours and starts to separate.
+Ferment your raw milk at room temperature until the milk sours and starts to separate.
 This can take between 1-5 days depending on the age of the milk, the temperature in your home and the natural bacteria in the milk itself.